SkylineCommunications/dataminer-docs-connectors/connector/doc/Server_Technology_CDU.md

 SNMP Settings:

 - **Port number**: The port of the connected device, by default *161*.
-- **Get community string**: The community string used when reading values from the device (default value if not overridden in the connector: *public*).
+- **Get community string**: The community string used when reading values from the device, by default *public*.
-- **Set community string**: The community string used when setting values on the device (default value if not overridden in the connector: *private*).
+- **Set community string**: The community string used when setting values on the device, by default *private*.

 ## Usage